SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 @ Phani Padmanabha Naidu Ratnala
 1) Mainly this week we attended the client meeting and we had good interaction also known the requirements about the project.
+2) Started working on the user interface and preparation of layouts.